codezero-be/courier/README.md

 To enable caching, there are 2 conditions:

 1. Courier needs to be instantiated with the `CodeZero\Courier\Cache\Cache` class and a valid implementation of the `CodeZero\Courier\Cache\CacheManager` has to be provided to this dependency.
+This is done automatically.
 2. Caching minutes need to be greater than zero (default: 0)

 ### Cache Time